 Grow seedlings until they have two pairs of true leaves.
 Then begin to harden them off, gradually getting plants used to outdoor conditions for a week.
 Transplants are subject to shock.
 Use a transplant or starter food after the plants go in the ground.

 Prepare a garden bed by tilling deeply and removing rocks and other debris.
 Incorporate leaf litter or compost if the soil is heavy or contains a lot of clay.

 Sow seeds thinly, 9 inches (23 cm.) apart once any chance of frost is over.
-Spread 1/4 inch (.64 cm.) of fine soil over the seeds and firm it.
+Spread 1/4 inch (6 mm.) of fine soil over the seeds and firm it.
 Water the bed and keep it lightly moist.

 Thin seedlings if they are crowded.
-Use organic mulch between the plants, keep weeds pulled and water weekly.
-Fertilize with a diluted fertilizer or compost tea when plants are 4 weeks old.
+Use organic mulch between the plants, keep weeds pulled, and water weekly.
+Fertilize with a diluted fertilizer or compost tea when plants are four weeks old.

 Additional Care for Baby’s Breath